wubudubulubb/carnd1-TrafficSignClassifier/CarND-TrafficSignClassification.md

 ####2.
 Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a bar chart showing how the data is spreaded in training, validation and test sets.

 ![alt text][image1]